Bad Check Collection/Prosecution

 A letter is again sent to the individual who signed the check.
 The individual is given approximately 14 days to respond to the letter.
 If the letter is returned, or if it has been delivered and no response has been received, the County Attorney may file a criminal complaint, and he/she has the discretion of asking for either a summons or warrant to be issued for the defendant to appear before the Court.
 Once a criminal action is filed, the defendant will then be assessed court costs and a service charge on each check.

 If the payee desires to have the bad check collected, he/she should bring a copy of the "7-day" letter, the returned letter or the return-receipt card, and the original check to the County Attorney's office.
 A brief affidavit will need to be filled out.
 There is no charge for this service.
+Please keep in mind that not all cases can be prosecuted, depending upon the information provided.
 If you have questions regarding the process or need assistance in formatting requirements, please call the Assistant to the County Attorney.